erictleung/awesome-nosql-guides/README.md

 - [NoSQL Databases: a Survey and Decision Guidance](https://medium.com/baqend-blog/nosql-databases-a-survey-and-decision-guidance-ea7823a822d#.nhzop4d23) - "This NoSQL Toolbox allows us to derive a simple decision tree to help practitioners and researchers filter potential system candidates based on central application requirements."
 - [Data Management in the Cloud: Limitations and Opportunities](http://www.cs.yale.edu/homes/dna/papers/abadi-cloud-ieee09.pdf) - Discusses limitations and opportunities of data management and data analysis in the cloud.
 - [The Five Stages of NoSQL](https://sookocheff.com/post/opinion/the-five-stages-of-nosql/) - Stages of going through picking and using a NoSQL database mirroring the five stages of grief.
+- [10 NoSQL Misconceptions](http://www.dummies.com/how-to/content/10-nosql-misconceptions.html) - Some misconceptions about NoSQL databases relating to topics such as what they are, ACID-compliance, and security.

 ## Data Structures and Modeling